1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

 Karan Kurbur
 Dirk Sexton

-What to do:
+What to do:\n
-Give the towers their own firerate and damage, and maybe bullet Add 1-3 different types of dogs, with different health and speed Update map/path
+Give the towers their own firerate and damage, and maybe bullet\n Add 1-3 different types of dogs, with different health and speed\n Update map/path\n
-Add level counter
+Add level counter\n
-Fix score - hit for score, kill for money
+Fix score - hit for score, kill for money\n
+No tower on path